 Obviously, the establishment of such a facility would be a major undertaking.
 The planning, funding, and agreements would have to be initiated upon award of the Community Forest Pilot but would likely take the full term of the pilot to be settled.
+(Have explored the possibility with FORREX and UBC.
+Tried to secure SICEIA funds.
+Also worked on collaborative proposals with SFU.
+Have hosted forest management planning classes with CNC - intent to use MCFC as model area for this class.)
 Any sort of facility would then have to be established after the award of a Long Term Community Forest Agreement, further distinguishing McBride as a centre of world class community forest management (partly paraphrased from "the Proposal").

-Objective Strategy Attract research projects to aid in the Identify gaps in the Community Forest's management and promotion of the Community management knowledge and partner researchers Forest. with the appropriate operations and/or settings.
-Ensure that local knowledge and achievements are promoted provincially and nationally through websites, publications, conferences, professional associations, etc. Establish education opportunities and facilities During the first five years of the Community for local residents, students, nearby universities Forest, develop a plan to establish a satellite and colleges, and technical and professional research and education facility. employees.
-Secure the funding and negotiate agreements to promote the educational potential of the Community Forest.
+Objective Strategy Update/Comment Formatted Table Attract research projects to Identify gaps in the Community Have maintained and supported aid in the management and Forest's management ongoing research on long-term promotion of the knowledge and partner caribou studies (Stevensons and Community Forest. researchers with the appropriate Mike Jull). - operations and/or settings.
+Supported/conducted aerial caribou surveys/census.

+Ensure that local knowledge Hosted interior wet-belt extension and achievements are promoted field trip. provincially and nationally Hosting 2007 BCCFA Conference through websites, publications, and AGM. conferences, professional associations, etc. Establish education During the first five years of the Have conceptualized.
+Active opportunities and facilities Community Forest, develop a pursuit on back burner. for local residents, students, plan to establish a satellite nearby universities and research and education facility. colleges, and technical and Secure the funding and Have tried on several occasions. professional employees. negotiate agreements to Proposals/partnerships are very promote the educational time consuming to create with no potential of the Community direct guarantee of success.
+Have Forest. put priority on achieving success on timber harvesting side of the business first.